 Ballet dancers are renowned for their grace, flexibility and athleticism.

-Ballet began as a court dance, which looked drastically different from the art form we know and love today.
-It originated in Italy during the Renaissance and was introduced to the French court by Catherine de Medici, wife of King Henry II.
-However, the popularity of ballet didn’t really flourish until a century later, when King Louis XIV standardized the art form.
+Ballet isn’t often seen as a ‘cultural’ dance – but it began as a European court dance, which looked drastically different from the art form we know and love today.
+This widespread dance genre originated in Italy during the Renaissance and was introduced to the French court by Catherine de Medici, wife of King Henry II.
+However, the popularity of ballet didn’t really flourish until a century later, when King Louis XIV of France standardized the art form.

 Nowadays, many companies are trending towards a more modern ballet, which mixes modern and contemporary dance with ballet technique.
-However, classical ballet techniques are still practiced: Cecchetti in Italy, Vaganova in Russia, Bournonville in France, Royal Academy of Dance (or RAD) in England and Balanchine in the USA.
+And ballet superstars have included modern dance in their solo programme repertoire, as in Sergei Polunin’s Mixed Bill and Natalia Osipova’s Pure Dance shows.
+However, classical ballet techniques are still practiced around the world: Cecchetti in Italy, Vaganova in Russia, Bournonville in France, Royal Academy of Dance (or RAD) in England and Balanchine in the USA.
 All of these styles rely on the same basic ballet technique, but the aesthetic and approach differs from one school to the next.

 Click here for more ballet articles.

 Today, modern and contemporary dance draw from many other dance genres.
 However, modern dance was created as a new form of physical expression – as distinct from ballet.

 Modern dance pioneers include Isadora Duncan and Ruth St. Denis.
 However, Martha Graham is known as the mother of modern dance because she codified a new dance vocabulary in New York City.
 Trademarks of Graham modern technique include contractions and spiraling.
 Martha Graham’s dance contemporaries include Merce Cunningham, Lester Horton and José Limón.